opencypher/morpheus/README.md

 #### Hello CAPS

-A [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) comprises labelled nodes and typed relationships, with a relationship either connecting two nodes, or forming a self-loop on a single node.
+Cypher is based on the [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) model, comprising labelled nodes and typed relationships, with a relationship either connecting two nodes, or forming a self-loop on a single node.
 Both nodes and relationships are uniquely identified by an ID of type `Long`, and contain a set of properties.

 The following example shows how to convert a friendship graph represented as Scala case classes to a `CAPSGraph` representation.